 Edge Overview

-The Edge deployment model balances control and convenience by keeping sensitive data within your environment while leveraging Pangea’s hosted control plane.
+The Edge deployment model gives you control over sensitive data while benefiting from the convenience of Pangea’s hosted control plane.

-Edge represents our hybrid deployment model, bridging the gap between fully hosted Pangea SaaS and Private Cloud deployments (supporting AWS, Azure, and GCP).
-This architecture allows you to run specific Pangea services within your infrastructure, while managing them through Pangea's cloud platform.
+Edge bridges the gap between fully hosted Pangea SaaS and Private Cloud deployments, supporting AWS, Azure, and GCP.
+With Edge, you run specific Pangea services locally, while managing them through the Pangea cloud console.

 Edge currently supports the following services: